 The mantra is and will always be, know your audience.
-When Leadership Development start-up Rejuvi approached ikon to build its new website, it was clear that this would require a deep understanding of a very niche audience.
+When Leadership Development startup Rejuvi approached ikon to build its new website, it was clear that this would require a deep understanding of a very niche audience.
 This core audience for their main offering was C-Suite executives - a cerebral collection of strategy obsessed business decision makers.
-Can a branding agency teach business strategists to up their game?
+Can a branding agency in London teach business strategists in the USA to up their game?
 Absolutely.

 A key element of ikon’s creative approach was simplicity.
 A one-page website was all that was required.
 However, more concentration and focus went into this single page than the effort that goes into many of ikon’s multi-page websites. ikon took a reductionist approach whereby every design and element of text was carefully weighed and considered.
 If it didn’t flow or was superfluous, it was removed.
 As the legendary Dieter Rams has said: “Nothing is an accident in good design.
 Everything is accounted for, thought of, carefully chosen, selected, chiselled, mulled over, redone, redrawn, recut, redesigned, again and again.”

 Gareth Hoyle, managing director at Marketing Signals, states: “It’s clear to see that having an online presence and being visible on search engines is a key area e-commerce startups need to focus on to ensure they succeed.